jeog/TDAmeritradeAPI/README.md

 ### Access
 - - -

-- ##### *HTTPS Get*
+- ##### *Get*

-    For queries, (non-streaming) real-time data, and account information you'll make HTTPS Get requests through 'Getter' objects and convenience functions that internally use libcurl and return json objects.
+    For queries, (non-streaming) real-time data, and account information you'll make HTTPS Get requests through 'Getter' objects and convenience functions that internally use libcurl and return json objects or strings.
 [Please review the full documentation](README_GET.md).

 - ##### *Streaming*

-    For real-time, low(er)-latency streaming data you'll establish a long-lived WebSocket connection through the StreamingSession class that will callback with json strings/objects.
+    For real-time, low(er)-latency streaming data you'll establish a long-lived WebSocket connection through the StreamingSession class that will callback with json objects or strings.
 [Please review the full documentation](README_STREAMING.md).

-- ##### *HTTPS Update/Execute*
+- ##### *Update/Execute*

-    For updating your account and executing trades you'll make HTTPS Put/Post/Delete requests that have yet to be implemented. *As soon as the get calls are determined stable and there's a means to test execution outside of live trading they will be added.* [Please review the preliminary documentation](README_EXECUTE.md).
+    For updating your account and executing trades you'll make HTTPS Put/Post/Delete requests. ***Currently, we are waiting on a mechanism from Ameritrade to test execution outside of live trading before allowing direct access from the library***.
+In the meantime you can create 'OrderTicket' objects, retrieve the underlying JSON, and POST yourself.
+[Please review the preliminary documentation](README_EXECUTE.md).

 #### LICENSING & WARRANTY